nanyasrivastav/S22-06682-Project/src/README.md

 The output metric of the experiment is hydrogen evolution data in umolH.

 Data:
-The data is in JSON file format and that package requires user-inputted datafiles to be in the same format.
+The data is in JSON file format and the package requires user-inputted datafiles to be in the same format.
 The dataframe has 96 rows corresponding to the 96 wells.
 The first 5 columns are inputs in the wells, and the last 4 columns have the output information.

 Inputs: